Program Requirements for Research Abroad

 - Literature review

-- Review of published or publically available data or resources
+- Review of published or publicly available data or resources

 - De-identified data or samples, provided by others